rxmann/DataStructuresAndAlgorithms/00-Docs/Sorting.md

-# Sorting Algorithm

-Arranging a collection of data elements in a specific order.
-Some sorting algorithm's list:
-- Selection Sort
-- Bubble Sort
-- Insertion Sort
-- Merge Sort
-- Quick Sort
-- Heap Sort
-- Radix Sort

-**Stable sorting:**
-Stable sorting is a property of sorting algorithms where the relative order of equal elements in the input is preserved in the sorted output.
-In simpler terms, if you have two elements with the same value in your input data, a stable sorting algorithm ensures that the element that appeared first in the input will still appear first in the sorted result.

-## Selection Sorting

-Selection sort is simple but not efficient algorithm for huge data.
-It works by selecting the smallest/largest element in the unsorted portion of the array and assigning it with the current index (i.e. beginning) of the sorted portion.
-Double for-loops making the time complexity to 0(n^2) which is the worst of all and space complexity of O(1);

-**Usecase:** Small array size, Memory limit

-- Steps:
-  1. Start iterating with the first array. [i = 0]
-  2. Initialize first element as the minimum index. min = i;
-  3. Iterate again from the index greater that i. [j = i+1]
-  3. If the element at j is smaller that element at i, update the value of min. [min = j]
-  5. Swap the minimum value found in the sub-loop with the current i value. swap(arr[ i ], arr[ min ])

-## Bubble Sort

-Bubble sort is a straight forward yet efficient sorting algorithm.
-It operates by repeatedly comparing adjacent elements in an array and swapping them if they are out of order.
-It has the time Complexity of O(n^2) and space complexity of O(1).
-It has more number of swaps than selection sort.

-**Usecase:** Small array size, Memory limit

--Steps:
-1. Start iterating from the first element (i = 0).
-2. For each element (i), iterate again from the next element (j = 0 to j < n - i - 1).
-3. If the element at position j is smaller than the element at position i, swap them.
-4. Repeat steps 1-3 until no more swaps are made in a pass.
-This indicates that the array is sorted.

-## Insertion Sort

-Insertion Sort is a simple and efficient sorting algorithm.
-It works by dividing the input array into a sorted and an unsorted region.
-The algorithm iterates through the unsorted region, taking one element at a time and inserting it into the correct position within the sorted region.

-Insertion Sort has a time complexity of O(n^2), making it less efficient for large datasets but quite efficient for small or nearly sorted arrays.
-Its space complexity is O(1) since it doesn't require additional memory beyond the original array.

-**Usecase:** Small or nearly sorted arrays, Memory limit

--Steps:
-- Start with the second element (i = 1) in the array.
-- Take the current element (key) and compare it to the elements in the sorted region on the left.
-- Shift the elements in the sorted region that are greater than the key to the right.
-- Insert the key into its correct position within the sorted region.
-- Repeat steps 1-4 for all elements in the array, gradually expanding the sorted region until the entire array is sorted.
+# Sorting Algorithms

+Sorting is the process of arranging a collection of data elements in a specific order, either ascending or descending.
+Some sorting algorithms are **stable**, meaning that equal elements maintain their relative order in the sorted output.

+---

+## 1. Selection Sort

+Selection Sort is simple but not efficient for large datasets.
+It works by repeatedly selecting the smallest (or largest) element from the unsorted portion and placing it at the beginning of the sorted portion.

+- **Time Complexity:** O(n²)
+- **Space Complexity:** O(1)
+- **Use Case:** Small arrays, memory-limited environments

+**How it Works:**

+1. Find the minimum element in the unsorted portion of the array.
+2. Swap it with the first element of the unsorted portion.
+3. Move the boundary between sorted and unsorted portions one element forward.
+4. Repeat until the entire array is sorted.

+---

+## 2. Bubble Sort

+Bubble Sort repeatedly compares adjacent elements and swaps them if they are in the wrong order.

+- **Time Complexity:** O(n²)
+- **Space Complexity:** O(1)
+- **Use Case:** Small arrays, educational purposes

+**How it Works:**

+1. Start from the first element of the array.
+2. Compare each pair of adjacent elements and swap them if they are out of order.
+3. After each pass, the largest unsorted element “bubbles” to its correct position.
+4. Repeat passes until no swaps occur in a pass.

+---

+## 3. Insertion Sort

+Insertion Sort builds a sorted portion of the array one element at a time by inserting each element into its correct position.

+- **Time Complexity:** O(n²)
+- **Space Complexity:** O(1)
+- **Use Case:** Small or nearly sorted arrays

+**How it Works:**

+1. Divide the array into sorted and unsorted regions.
+2. Take the first element from the unsorted region.
+3. Compare it with elements in the sorted region and shift larger elements to the right.
+4. Insert the element in its correct position in the sorted region.
+5. Repeat until the unsorted region is empty.

+---

+## 4. Merge Sort

+Merge Sort is an efficient, divide-and-conquer algorithm that divides the array, sorts the halves, and merges them.

+- **Time Complexity:** O(n log n)
+- **Space Complexity:** O(n)
+- **Use Case:** Large datasets

+**How it Works:**

+1. Divide the array into two halves.
+2. Recursively sort the left half.
+3. Recursively sort the right half.
+4. Merge the two sorted halves into a single sorted array.
+5. Repeat until the entire array is merged and sorted.

+---

+## 5. Quick Sort

+Quick Sort is a highly efficient, divide-and-conquer algorithm.
+It partitions the array around a pivot element and recursively sorts the partitions.

+- **Time Complexity:** O(n log n) on average, O(n²) worst case
+- **Space Complexity:** O(log n)
+- **Use Case:** Large datasets, efficient average-case sorting

+**How it Works:**

+1. Choose a pivot element from the array.
+2. Partition the array into two parts: elements smaller than the pivot on the left, elements larger than the pivot on the right.
+3. Recursively apply Quick Sort to the left partition.
+4. Recursively apply Quick Sort to the right partition.
+5. Repeat until all partitions are sorted.